 - Super flexible with 50+ customization options such as show/hide download button, links, document previews, and document download analytics.

 - Let your customers sort, filter, and search the tables to locate the PDF file they are looking for in seconds.

-Here’s a case study on how Document Library Pro helped a customer create and manage a multiple category documents library.
+Here’s a real-life case study on how Document Library Pro helped a company upload and display PDFs in WordPress.

-Before you can start setting up the plugin, you need to download it.
-You can download Document Library Pro from the Barn2 website.
+Before you can start setting up Document Library Pro, you need to purchase and download it.
+You can then install it:

-- After logging into your WordPress admin dashboard, go to Plugins → Add New → Upload Plugin.
+- In your WordPress admin dashboard, go to Plugins → Add New → Upload Plugin.